-Echeveria ‘Doris Taylor’, also known as Woolly Rose, is an attractive succulent that forms rosettes of pale-green, fleshy leaves covered with small white hairs.
-A low-maintenance succulent, the woolly rose can easily thrive if provided with the right conditions.
-Often grown outside in warm, arid regions, the Woolly Rose is best suited to U.S. Department of Agriculture plant hardiness zones 9b to 11; it should be brought inside during the winter if grown in colder climates.
+Echeveria 'Doris Taylor', commonly known as Woolly Rose, is an attractive succulent that forms rosettes of pale-green, fleshy leaves covered with small white hairs.
+It is a low-maintenance succulent and can easily thrive if provided with the right conditions.
+Often grown outside in warm, arid regions, Woolly Rose is best suited to USDA Plant Hardiness Zones 9a to 11.
+It should be brought inside during the winter if grown in colder climates.

 Growing Conditions and General Care

-Fertilize Woolly Rose with liquid 2-7-7 succulent and cactus fertilizer during the growing season, from spring to late summer.
-Add seven drops of the fertilizer to 1 quart of water and sprinkle around the base of the succulent.
+Fertilize Woolly Rose with liquid 2-7-7 succulent fertilizer during the growing season, from spring to late summer.
+Add seven drops of the fertilizer to 1 quart of water and sprinkle around the base of the plant.
 Fertilize once every two weeks.

-Repot Woolly Rose plants once roots become visible around drainage holes.
+Repot Woolly Rose once roots become visible around drainage holes.
 Repot into a pot 1 inch (2.5 cm) wider and deeper or out into the garden.
-Woolly Rose prefer very well-draining soil.
+Woolly Rose prefers well-draining soil.

 Propagate Woolly Rose plants by taking cuttings during the growing season.
 Cut off a branch and allow it to dry for 24 hours in a warm location with indirect light.
 Plant the cutting in moist potting soil and place in indirect sunlight or where it will receive direct morning sun.
 Keep soil moist but not wet.
 Roots should appear within a few weeks after planting.